 The lights are on

-WayForward released Silent Hill: Book of Memories for the Vita last year, but its first experiments with Silent Hill began on the DS in 2006.
+WayForward released Silent Hill: Book of Memories for the Vita in 2012, but its first experiments with Silent Hill began on the DS in 2006.

 WayForward built a tech-demo which borrowed assets from Silent Hill 2, including the game's protagonist James Sunderland.
-It offered a single room and was built as a proof of concept.
-WayForward recently showed off the never-before-seen demo during a 24-hour live stream.
+It offered a single room and was built as a proof-of-concept.
+WayForward showed off the never-before-seen demo during a 24-hour live stream.

-You can check out the archived stream here, where the Silent Hill chatting and showcasing begins around 6 minutes into the stream.
-WayForward also discusses its original ideas for Book of Memories.
+The archive of the live stream has unfortunately expired, but WayForward discussed its DS proof-of-concept demo and its original ideas for Book of Memories.
 The original concept would have had the player switch between the traditional over-the-shoulder view usually seen in Silent Hill and the overhead view that was seen in the final game.

 For our review of Silent Hill: Book of Memories head here, and to learn more about Wayforward, head here to read our developer salute feature covering the studio.